 - Quit smoking.
 Smoking increases the risk of ectopic pregnancy.

-Ectopic pregnancy National Women’s Health, Auckland District Health Board, 2015
+Ectopic pregnancy National Women’s Health, Auckland District Health Board, NZ, 2015